Confirmed: Wallkill River Algae Produced High Toxin Levels

 Since then, visual reported observations by the Alliance and Riverkeeper of suspicious algae were made in the stretch of river between Rifton and Sturgeon Pool.
 When visible algae and measured toxin levels have dissipated, the Alliance and Riverkeeper will alert the public.

-Wallkill River Watershed Alliance and Riverkeeper call for action to address underlying causes of algal bloom that has affected miles of the river for weeks
+Wallkill River Watershed Alliance and Riverkeeper call for action to address underlying causes of an algal bloom that has affected miles of the river for weeks.

 Analysis has confirmed the presence of toxins produced by the Harmful Algal Bloom in the Wallkill River.
 Samples taken by the Wallkill River Watershed Alliance and Riverkeeper, and analyzed through a Department of Environmental Conservation screening program, revealed toxins up to 25 times DEC’s “High Toxin” threshold.